The Montessori method, although developed in a secular context by Maria Montessori, shares many principles compatible with Islamic teachings.

 Montessori methods emphasize memorization through sensory activities.
 In this context:

+Nature plays a central role in Montessori education.
 In Islam, observing nature is a form of worship, as it reflects Allah’s greatness.

 Examples:

+One of the goals of Islamic education is to make children independent in their religious practices.
 Through the Montessori method, children learn to perform ablution, pray, and recite du’a without constantly relying on adults.

 This builds their confidence and strengthens their personal connection with Allah.

+In Montessori environments, children are encouraged to choose between various beneficial activities.
 In Islam, this practice can be guided by spiritual values, helping children understand the positive consequences of their choices for their faith and morality.

 An Islamic Montessori educational environment works best when practices at home mirror those at school.